thygate/stable-diffusion-webui-depthmap-script/README.md

 * There is the excellent [depthy](https://github.com/panrafal/depthy) by Rafał Lindemann.
 LIVE link : [https://depthy.stamina.pl/](https://depthy.stamina.pl/)
 (Instructions: Drag the rgb image into the window, then select Load depthmap, and drag the depthmap into the dialog inside the window.)
 Generates GIF and video.

+* The [depth-player](https://github.com/spite/depth-player) by [@spite](https://github.com/spite) can load rgb and depthmap images and export a Wavefront OBJ file of a displaced plane mesh with the rgb image applied as texture.
+LIVE link : [https://depthplayer.ugocapeto.com/](https://depthplayer.ugocapeto.com/) Thanks to [@AugmentedRealityCat](https://github.com/AugmentedRealityCat) for the tip.

 * Simple interactive depthmap viewer using three ([source](https://github.com/thygate/depthmap-viewer-three)).
 LIVE link : [https://thygate.github.io/depthmap-viewer-three](https://thygate.github.io/depthmap-viewer-three) (Instructions: Drag a combined-rgb-and-depth-horizontally image into the window to view it)

 ### For viewing on 3D devices